last updated 05/07/2014

 Calculate your load

 Determine the power use of each appliance and how long they will be operated for.
 Check appliance datasheets or nameplates.
 If their consumption is in amps, multiply by their voltage to yield their power.
-If they are AC loads driven by an inverter, multiply the power by 1.1 to take into account the efficiency of the inverter.
+If they are AC loads driven by an inverter, multiply the power by 1.1 to take into account the losses in the inverter.

 You want to calculate the total Wh consumed in a 24hr period.
 Multiply the power consumption of the appliance by the number of hours it runs per day and sum together with all the other appliances.

-As an example – we have a large fridge that is rated at an average of 2.1A at 12V, a small fridge used as a freezer rated at 1A at 12V (double the rated current use when used as a freezer), an LED light rated at 0.5A at 12V that operates for a couple of hours per day, and an 240V AC television rated at 180W used for a couple of hours per day.
+As an example – a large fridge that is rated at an average of 2.1A at 12V, a small fridge used as a freezer rated at 1A at 12V (double the rated current use when used as a freezer – 2A instead of 1A), an LED light rated at 0.5A at 12V that operates for a couple of hours per day, and an 240V AC television rated at 180W used for a couple of hours per day.

 Large fridge Wh: 2.1 x 12 x 24 = 605Wh